curious-containers/cc-server/docs/admin.rst

 CC-Server is fault tolerant, in the sense that faulty tasks are automatically restarted.
 Sometimes a restart will not fix the problem, because the task configuration is wrong or a resource is not available.
 In order to avoid infite restart loops, the number of restarts must be limited by setting the **max_task_trials** value in the **error_handling** subsection.
+The **dead_node_validation** field should be set to *true* for improved error handling.
+If a node in the Docker cluster is not responding or behaving incorrect, these errors will be detected and the node will be ignored by the CC-Server scheduler.

 .. code-block:: toml

    [defaults.error_handling]
    max_task_trials = 3
+   dead_node_invalidation = true

 The authorization module of CC-Server provides mechanism to avoid API exploitation.
 After a certain number of login attemps